Nagurumi Castle

 How do I get to Nagurumi Castle?

 The nearest station is Jomo-Kogen Station (JR Joetsu Shinkansen).
-It is approximately a 40-minute walk from the station.
+From there it is about 40 minutes on foot.
 Local bus toward Minakami from Jomo-Kogen Station.
 Taxi available from Jomo-Kogen Station.
-Parking: Small free parking area at the castle ruins site.
-Accessible with a JR Pass.

 How much does Nagurumi Castle cost to enter?